JamesSmith2/EthMonitoring/README.md

 - SMS Services are used by https://textbelt.com API key can be collected from that site and inserted in settings section on the web.

+# How to update

+When downloading new files, extract them over or copy settings.json file to new folder where new binary is.

 # Supports